-Berenice II. is the first Egyptian queen who bears her title,

-Coinage of Berenice II.
-Title of her husband's surname, Philadelphos: similarly the same is the case with the only other Egyptian queens whose names occur on coins, Cleopatra II. or III. as wife of Ptolemy Physicon, Cleopatra III. as his widow, and Cleopatra VII., the last and most famous of that name, when sole queen, and when coregent with Ptolemy Cæsar.
+Berenice II. is the first Egyptian queen who bears her title, βασίλισσα; its import in the Ptolemaic Coinage struck by her as regent after the death of Ptolemy Epiphanes is called queen, and the same is the case with the only other Egyptian queens whose names occur on coins, Cleopatra II. or III. as wife of Ptolemy Physcon, Cleopatra III. as his widow, and Cleopatra VII., the last and most famous of that name, when sole queen, and when coregent with Ptolemy Cæsar.
 It is to be remarked that each of these queens had a hereditary right.
-Berenice II. inherited the Cyrenaïca; Cleopatra I. brought with her the claim to Coele-Syria and Phoenicia, her dowry; Cleopatra II. was treated as co-heiress by her brothers; Cleopatra III. was heiress of Philometor; and the last Cleopatra was co-heiress of Auletes, striking money with the regal title, as sole sovereign, or coregent with a junior.
-It was necessary to premise this, lest it should be supposed that all the coinage of Berenice II. as queen should be limited to her reign in Cyrenaica, from the death of her father Magas, B.C.
+Berenice II. inherited the Cyrenaïca; Cleopatra I. brought with her the claim to Cœle-Syria and Phoenicia, her dowry; Cleopatra II. was treated as co-heiress by her brothers; Cleopatra III. was heiress of Philometor; and the last Cleopatra was co-heiress of Auletes, striking money with the regal title, as sole sovereign, or coregent with a junior.
+It was necessary to premise this, lest it should be supposed that all the coinage of Berenice II. as queen should be limited to her reign in Cyrenaïca, from the death of her father Magas, B.C.
 258, to the accession of Ptolemy Euergetes, B.C.
-247, when, or a little later, the diadems of Egypt and the Cyrenaïca were united by the marriage of Ptolemy and Berenice.
+247, when, or a little later, the diadems of Egypt and the Cyrenaïca were united by the marriage of Ptolemy and Berenica.